 Out-of-Band emissions refer to emissions in the region between the calculated -40 dB bandwidth and the spurious region (see clause 4.2.1.5.1 for the definition of spurious region).

-For meteorological radar systems with multiple pulse length, the B-40 bandwidth shall be calculated for each individual used pulse length and the maximum B-40 bandwidth obtained shall be used to establish the shape of the emission mask.
+For meteorological radar systems with multiple pulse length, the B-40 bandwidth is calculated for each individual used pulse length and the maximum B-40 bandwidth obtained is used to establish the shape of the emission mask.

 NOTE: The shortest pulse length used is usually 500 ns.